ReDI-School/intermediate-java/oop-3-inheritance_nd_visibility/index.md

 }
 ```
-### What if I have many laptops and I need to make sure that none of them has its price to be less than 100?
+### What if I have many laptops, and I need to make sure that none of them has its price to be less than 100?
 #### Old solution (bad)
 ```java
 package com.redi.j2;